ros2/rclc/rclc/QUALITY_DECLARATION.md

 The `rosidl_generator_c` package is a core-ros package and provides an API that generates message types for C programming language.

-TODO: no quality statement available!
+TODO: no quality statement available.

-It is **Quality Level 1**, see its [Quality Declaration document](https://github.com/ros2/rosidl/blob/master/rosidl_generator_c/QUALITY_DECLARATION.md).

 ### Optional Direct Runtime ROS Dependencies [5.ii]